 Additionally, on one day per month community members are invited to wear “Springer gear” to demonstrate their pride in our school, which is referred to as an “Eagle Pride Day.”
 Each new student receives a Springer t-shirt so that everyone can show their Eagle Pride.
-“Springer gear” goes on sale twice per year: once in the fall and again in the spring.
+“Springer gear” can be purchased here.

 Monthly, weekly… and as needed.
 Communication is a Springer core value which we reinforce through our actions.
 This starts with our Faculty and Instructional Assistants, who model effective communication in the classroom.
 Teachers and Administrators reach out to parents as needed to reinforce partnership (another core value) in an effort to understand and help each child succeed.
 Student work and school notifications are sent home each week in a “Wednesday Folder," and community updates are sent to Lower School and Middle School parents at the beginning of each month.

-Seven hours goes by fast.
+Seven hours go by fast.
 School begins around 8:00 a.m. and ends at 3:00 p.m. every day.
 Students are able to be dropped off as early as 7:30 a.m. as we offer staffing support to help our early arrivers.
 Dismissal in such a busy neighborhood is complicated, so we offer parents who pick up their children a number of options to help them get on and off campus in the way they are most comfortable.
-In order to allow students to break away from the rigor of the school day, Springer does not offer an extended day program.

-Frequently throughout the year students have the opportunity to take part in a specific after school program that meets their interest.
-Typical after-school program offerings include Tae Kwon Do, Photo Club and the Track Team.
+Frequently throughout the year students have the opportunity to take part in a specific after-school program that meets their interest.
+Typical after-school program offerings include Tae Kwon Do, Dance and the Track Team.

 Supported by school districts.
 As a small school, Springer is not able to provide transportation services for students.
 Many local school districts transport students to Springer, while some families prefer to transport their own children.
 In either case an army of Springer staff take part in dismissal each afternoon, allowing parents and students a sense of the caring community that surrounds each child every day.

 Winter weather may strike!
 Springer’s emergency notification system alerts parents and guardians of school cancellations.
-Notifications are also posted on major media outlets, Springer’s web site and Springer’s Facebook page.
-Since Springer serves students from so many local school districts, Springer never delays the start of school.
-School starts at 8am every day that school is in session.
-Students transported by local school districts who arrive after that time will be excused.
+Notifications are also posted on major media outlets, Springer’s website and Springer’s Facebook page.
+Springer serves students in many different school districts and because road conditions may vary from place to place, we urge parents to make safety decisions based what is best for their family.
+Students transported by local districts who are delayed when Springer is not will have those tardies excused.